Air Conditioner or Dehumidifier? Lowering Indoor Relative Humidity for Mold Control

 The thing most people (and even most AC sales and service people) never consider is that an AC will only “dehumidify” the air when the fan and the refrigerant operation are both running at 100%.
 So consider that once the air temperature reaches the temperature you have set on the thermostat, the fan will still run but the cooling coils no longer need to be cold, so the compressor will stop running.
 And the coils are no longer cooled to below dew point, so no moisture is being pulled from the air.
 But the AC fan is still running, consuming electricity.
 So if your AC is cycling on and off, or shut down, there is zero dehumidification.

 In many cases that is fine, depending on what the ambient humidity is.
-The periods that the AC is operating it can pull enough moisture from the room air.
+The periods that the AC is operating (and cooling) it will pull moisture from the room air.
 BUT, most businesses shut down their AC at night or weekends, so there is zero dehumidification taking place.
 As the humidity builds up from ambient, that air moisture is absorbed like a sponge by concrete, wood, clothes… everything except tile.
 Come that the AC is turned on in the morning, it can quickly bring the air temp down, but is starting back to square one with the moisture in the air.